 I’ve been told to keep at it, that I will come to love it.
 I was told the same thing about beer decades ago and I still don’t like it so why would grimace through a taste I don’t enjoy so that I can acquire a fondness?
 Life is too short for that nonsense!

 It is widely believed that the Negroni was created and named for Count Cammillo Negroni in the 1920’s when he ordered an Americano and requested the addition of gin at Cafe Casoni in Florence, Italy.

 The Americano; occasionally referred to as a neutered Negroni, dates back to at least 1861, when it was served at Gaspare Campari’s bar in Milan, a meeting place over the years for a variety of celebrities, from Giuseppe Verdi to Ernest Hemingway.

 Prohibition saw Americans flock to Italy for holidays where they could not only imbibe but because the extremely bitter Campari was classified as a medicinal product in the United States.
-Americans took the recipe home and legally indulged throughout Prohibition.
+Americans took the recipe home and legally indulged in Campari cocktails throughout Prohibition.

 They are worth sourcing in your area; the difference between what I’ve typically purchased and these lovely spirits is remarkable and absolutely worth the effort.
 For the Aperol Negroni in the photo, I paired the Aperol with sweet vermouth and Van Gogh gin and they were a great compliment to each other.
 The Aperol added a very nice but not at all cloying sweetness.

 This drink is not only less bitter than a Negroni but the flavor of orange is more present.
 My friend was most eloquent upon tasting my new concoction; I do believe he uttered ‘awesome!’
 Yes it was!
-If you’ve tried a Negroni and had any of the same response…give them another shot using Aperol; I’m betting you won’t be disappointed either.
+If you’ve tried a Negroni and had any of the same type response that I did…give them another shot using Aperol; I’m betting you won’t be disappointed either.